sridhar02/vehicle-listing-webApp/README.md

-# Vehicle Listing
+# Vehicle Listing Application

-## The project is to build a simple vehicle listing web page using json-server for the backend api calls and react for building the frontend paes.
+### The project is to build a simple vehicle listing web page using json-server for the backend api calls and react for building the frontend pages.

 ![The basic layout of the page](home.png)